• Student meeting with staff member

 Registration process

 A key part of preparing for your first semester at Chapman is selecting your classes.
-The resources on our Registration Process website will help you understand that process and register for classes on your assigned date and time.
+The resources on our Registration Process website will help you understand that process and register for classes.
 In addition, note that:

-Incoming first-year students, and select transfer students, need to complete their Math Assessment by mid-June.
-For specific details, visit our the Math Assessment page relating to your type of major:
+Incoming first-year students, and select transfer students, need to complete their Math Placement by mid-June.
+For specific details, visit our the Math Placement page relating to your type of major:

 Not sure if you're a STEM major?